Table of Contents

 How To Choose a laptop Based On HDD or SSD

 There are two types of internal storage .i.e.
 HDD and SSD.
-You can have either one of them in your laptop as a secondary storage.
+You can have either one of them on your laptop as secondary storage.

 Now, here opens a discussion for should I buy HDD or SSD?